vikrant101001/apiseek/README.md

 Let's discuss new features and improvements that can take APISKEEK from version 0.2 to 0.5 and beyond.
 Once we reach a larger user base, we'll set up proper community channels and governance to further develop this project.

 ### License
-APISKEEK is released under the MIT License.
+APISEEK is released under the MIT License.